Red-eared slider: As pets, invasive species, and human infection risk

-Red-eared slider turtles are the world's most commonly traded reptile, due to their relatively low price, and usually low food price, small size, and easy maintenance.
-As with other turtles, tortoises, and box turtles, individuals that survive their first year or two can be expected to live generally around 30 years.
+Red-eared slider terrapins are the world's most commonly traded reptile, due to their relatively low price, and usually low food price, small size, and easy maintenance.
+As with other chelonians individuals that survive their first year or two can be expected to live generally around 30 years.
 They present an infection risk; particularly of Salmonella.

 Infection risks and United States federal regulations on commercial distribution

 A line of basking red-eared sliders faces an inquisitive mallard.

 Reptiles are asymptomatic (meaning they suffer no adverse side effects) carriers of bacteria of the genus Salmonella.
-This has given rise to justifiable concerns given the many instances of infection of humans caused by the handling of turtles, which has led to restrictions in the sale of red-eared sliders in the United States.
-A 1975 U.S. Food and Drug Administration (FDA) regulation bans the sale (for general commercial and public use) of both turtle eggs and turtles with a carapace length less than 4 in.
+This has given rise to justifiable concerns given the many instances of infection of humans caused by the handling of chelonians, which has led to restrictions in the sale of red-eared sliders in the United States.
+A 1975 U.S. Food and Drug Administration (FDA) regulation bans the sale (for general commercial and public use) of both chelonian eggs and chelonians with a carapace length less than 4 in.
 This regulation comes under the Public Health Service Act, and is enforced by the FDA in cooperation with state and local health jurisdictions.
-The ban was enacted because of the public-health impact of turtle-associated salmonellosis.
-Turtles and turtle eggs found to be offered for sale in violation of this provision are subject to destruction in accordance with FDA procedures.
-A fine up to $1,001 and / or imprisonment for up to one year is the penalty for those who refuse to comply with a valid final demand for destruction of such turtles or their eggs.
-Many stores and flea markets still sell small turtles due to an exception in the FDA regulation that allows turtles under 4 in to be sold "for bona fide scientific, educational, or exhibition purposes, other than use as pets."
+The ban was enacted because of the public-health impact of chelonian-associated salmonellosis.
+Chelonians and chelonian eggs found to be offered for sale in violation of this provision are subject to destruction in accordance with FDA procedures.
+A fine up to $1,001 and / or imprisonment for up to one year is the penalty for those who refuse to comply with a valid final demand for destruction of such chelonians or their eggs.
+Many stores and flea markets still sell small chelonians due to an exception in the FDA regulation that allows chelonians under 4 in to be sold "for bona fide scientific, educational, or exhibition purposes, other than use as pets."
 As with many other animals and inanimate objects, the risk of Salmonella exposure can be reduced by following basic rules of cleanliness.
-Small children must be taught to wash their hands immediately after they finish playing with the turtle, feeding it, or changing its water.
+Small children must be taught to wash their hands immediately after they finish playing with the chelonian, feeding it, or changing its water.